Charcoal-SE/charcoal-se.github.io/training/reports.md

 ## Self-promotion
 While persistent, undisclosed self-promotion is classed as spam, it's a less clear-cut issue than regular advertising spam.
 Some sites are more lenient on the issue than others.
-You should exercise judgement while dealing with self-promotion.
+You should exercise judgment while dealing with self-promotion.

  - Take a look at the user's profile.
 If this is their first post, they almost certainly just aren't aware of the policy about disclosure.
 You can let it go without flagging.